planetfederal/desktop-documentation/docs/source/plugins/plugin_repo.rst

 Beta Repository
 ---------------

-If you have signed up for the **Beta program**, you can set up our Beta plugin repository, which will allow you to download and install the latest beta versions of our plugins.
+If you have signed up for access to the **Beta Plugin Repository**, you must set it up to be able to download and install the latest beta versions of our plugins.

 To set the BETA repository, follow the instructions :ref:`above
 <using.boundless.repository>` giving the repository another name (e.g.